-We have been organising holidays to Brazil for eleven years now.
-Beth and James have travelled to Brazil numerous times, and covered all corners of this vast country.
-A highlight of James was sailing down the length of the Amazon River and driving the entire length of the coast.
-Beth's latest trip took her to the huge, wildlife rich wetland area known as the Pantanal and the incredible sand dunes in the Lencois Maranhenses National Park.
+We have been organising holidays to Brazil for over a decade now.
+James has travelled to Brazil numerous times, and covered all corners of this vast country.
+A highlight of James' was sailing down the length of the Amazon River and driving the entire length of the coast, but there is no question one of his most memorable trips was visiting the wildlife rich wetland area known as the Pantanal.

 Why we like Brazil